-Rats make their nests out of a variety of supplies including plant materials, cotton and twigs and manmade debris such as insulation, hair, paper and cloth.
+Rats make their nests out of a bunch of material including plant materials, cotton and twigs, and manmade debris such as insulation, hair, paper, and cloth.

 The typical nest may have various compartments including a specific area for storing food.
 One major fixture of a rat’s nest is what is known as a runway trail.
 This is a path leading directly in and out of the nest and is typically clear of debris such as dust and cobwebs.

 Rats identify potential nesting spots using a few basic criteria including; easy access to food and water, humidity, warmth, and availability of building material.
 Common areas in the house that meet this criterion include under porches, in garages, in attics, between walls, in boxed-in plumbing, and in crawl spaces.
 Rats also prefer dark areas since they are nocturnal animals (meaning they are active at night).

 Life in Rat Burrows

 The Norway rat (also known as a brown rat, gray rat or water rat) prefers to live underground in burrows or tunnels and is the species most likely to be causing trouble in your yard.
 These burrows can range from simple tunnels to complex networks of interconnected underground tunnels.

 When food and water are abundant, rats like to corporate so it is common to have multiple families using the same network of burrows, runways, and food and water sources.
 When food and water are scarce, supremacy wars begin and the more dominant rats eat and drink first.